 Within the Three Lines-of-Defence model, investments are managed in the first line through a dedicated Central Investment Office, reporting directly to the CEO of NN Group.
-Within NN Leven the second line function Investment Risk Management reports to the Head of Risk management who then reports to the CRO of NN Leven.
-Investment office and the CRO meet regularly in the NN Leven Asset & Liability Management Committee (ALCO), and in the Group Risk & Finance Committee for the most material issues.
-Operational activities regarding investments are performed by NN Investment Partners, which also provides (unsollicited) advice on proposed or current investments.
-All investment related activities are performed within the boundaries as set by NN Group Policies.
-These include among others the following:
+Within NN Leven the second line function Financial Risk Management reports to the Head of Risk Management who then reports to the CRO of NN Leven.
+Investment office and the CRO meet regularly in the NN Leven Asset & Liability Management Committee (ALCO), and in the Group ALCO for the most material issues.
+Operational activities regarding investments are performed by NN Investment Partners or third parties, which also provide advice on proposed or current investments.